Virus Variant in Brazil Infected Many Who Had Already Recovered from COVID-19

 “I’ve been holding my breath,” said Bronwyn MacInnis, a public health researcher at the Broad Institute.

 Now three studies offer a sobering history of P.1’s meteoric rise in the Amazonian city of Manaus.
 It likely arose there in November and then fueled a record-breaking spike of coronavirus cases.
-It came to dominate the city due in part to an increased contagiousness, the research found.
+It came to dominate the city partly because of an increased contagiousness, the research found.

 But it also gained the ability to infect some people who had immunity from previous bouts of COVID-19.
 And laboratory experiments suggest that P.1 could weaken the protective effect of a Chinese vaccine now in use in Brazil.